 Algebra 2 and 2A:

 This is a class designed to help students manage their money now and in the future.
-Students engage in the Dave Ramsey Financial Peace course over a semester.
-Budgeting, saving money for emergencies and big purchases are among the featured lessons.
+Students will develop critical thinking skills that emphasize biblical stewardship.
+The course will cover topics including credit card charges, taxes, interest on loans and savings, personal banking, and costs of transportation, food, clothing, utilities, and insurance.
+It also includes instruction about filling out tax forms.
 This class is a tool needed by every student for their financial independence.

 Photo credit: Joao Trindade, https://creativecommons.org/licenses/by/2.0/